On the decimal and octal digits of $1/p$: 1. Introduction

 2. Some consequences of Theorem \ref{t1} are immediate.
 Indeed, if $p\equiv 3$ mod 8, then $n_3>n_6$.
 If $p\equiv 7$ mod 8, then $n_1>n_8$, $n_2>n_7$, $n_3<n_6$, $n_4<n_5$.

 3. Under the Generalized Riemann Hypothesis, the natural density of the primes $p\equiv 3$ mod 4 such that 10 has the order $(p-1)/2$ mod p is $A/2=0.186977\LD,$ where $A$ is Artin's constant \BE A=\prod_{q}\left(1-\frac 1{q(q-1)}\right)=0.3739558\LD, \EE $q$ running through all primes.
 The author was informed about this fact by P. Moree, who also pointed out that \cite[p.
 663]{MoZu} contains an analogous computation for the number 3 instead of 10.
-Hence one expects that about 37\% of all primes $p\equiv 3$ mod 4 have this property.
+Hence one expects that about 37\% of all primes $p\equiv 3$ mod 4 below a large bound have this property.
+If we include the primes considered in Theorem \ref{t2} below, we have even more than 74\% of all primes $p\equiv 3$ mod 4 below such a bound.

 4. There are fairly effective methods for computing the class numbers of imaginary quadratic number fields, see \cite{Lo}.
 Therefore, the frequencies $n_0,\LD,n_9$ of the digits can be computed by Theorem \ref{t1} for primes $p$ of an order of magnitude like $10^{15}$, where a naive computation is hopelessly slow.